denisecase/MandArt-Discoveries/brucehjohnson/_index.md

 - See all [Lefts](Lefts/_index.md)

+The "Left" examples (see the one shown below), may look like the main Mandlebrot set.
-This is not the main Mandlebrot set - it's near the very far left of the landscape.
+Surprisingly, they are not.
+This example below is actually showing the very far _left_ of the landscape.

 To see more:

 1. Click the "download" button below to download the Left1.mandart document to your machine.